 Chla and Chlb were converted to mmol mL-1 using the molar mass of chlorophyll a (893.51 g mol-1) and the molar mass of chlorophyll b (907.47 g mol-1), then added together to calculate the total chlorophyll content in dimethyl sulfoxide extractant (mmol mL-1).
-Total chlorophyll content (mmol) was by the volume of dimethyl sulfoxide extractant (10 mLrea-based chlorophyll content by dividing by the total area of the leaf disks.
+Total chlorophyll content (mmol) was determined by multiplying the total chlorophyll content in dimethyl sulfoxide by the volume of dimethyl sulfoxide extractant (10 mL).
+Area-based chlorophyll content (Chlarea; mmol m-2) was then calculated by dividing the total chlorophyll content by the total area of the leaf disks.